 Senior Associate Vice President, Division of Diversity and Community Engagement; Executive Director, Hogg Foundation for Mental Health; Clinical Professor, Steve Hicks School of Social Work; Professor of Psychiatry, Dell Medical School, The University of Texas at Austin

 Associate Dean for Diversity, Equity, and Inclusion, Johns Hopkins School of Nursing

 Chief Health Equity Officer & Assistant Deputy Director, Quality and Population Health Management

 Contact the MBA for Executives program at email@example.com with questions about the Pozen-Commonwealth Fund Fellowship and the EMBA program.

-The mission of The Commonwealth Fund is to promote a high-performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society’s most vulnerable, including low-income people, the uninsured, and people of color.
+The mission of The Commonwealth Fund is to promote a high-performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society's most vulnerable, including people of color, people with low income, and those who are uninsured.